-Joint replacement surgeries are considered as the safe and effective treatment option for the problematic joints as these surgeries restore the strength of muscles and also the mobility of the particular joint.
-It is the obvious question in the minds of patients who had or planning to have joint replacement surgeries, that what will be the life of my new hip or knee joints?
+Joint replacement surgeries are considered the safe and effective treatment option for problematic joints as these surgeries restore the strength of muscles and also the mobility of the particular joint.
+It is the obvious question in the minds of patients who had or planning to have joint replacement surgeries, what will be the life of my new hip or knee joints?

 The average life of knee or Hip Replacement

-Hip or knee replacement in Jalandhar has been performed with advanced technology and state of art so the average life of the knee implant can be more than 10 years and even these replacements can last for two decades.
+Hip or knee replacement in Jalandhar has been performed with advanced technology and state of art, so the average life of the knee implant can be more than 10 years, and even these replacements can last for two decades.

-Factors Affecting the Life of knee or Hip Replacements
+Factors Affecting the Life of Knee or Hip Replacements

 Material of implants